thephilgray/review-react-2018/README.md

 Wed Feb 28 19:47:33 EST 2018

-Wes Bos released the updated version of his [React course](https://reactforbeginners.com/) today.
+Wes Bos released the updated version of his [React course](https://reactforbeginners.com/).
 A couple years ago, I followed along with the original version of the course.
 As the title suggests, it's intended for beginners and fairly basic but completely up-to-date, so I thought it would be a good way to kick off this review.
-I also want to use it as practice for getting more up to speed with with Jest and Enzyme, so I'll be writing tests and reading docs as I go.
+I also wanted to use it as practice for getting more up to speed with with Jest and Enzyme.

+Complete with tests.

 ## Styled Components - 002_styled-components